How much physical activity are you doing each week?

 - Running – 20 minutes

-In this informative article, Helen Sanders editor of the reputable health website ‘Health Ambition’, broadens our movement awareness with 7 common activities with surprising, yet little known health benefits.
+Helen Sanders editor of the reputable health website ‘Health Ambition’, goes a little deeper and broadens our awareness of the opportunities available to us for incidental exercise with her article “7 common activities with surprising, yet little known health benefits”.

 Why is this relevant for you?

-Being active provides you with more options to reduce your pain through movements and exercises that are not already associated with pain.
-These can be both general and specific movements and exercises.
+The advantage is, being active provides you with more options to reduce your pain through movements and exercises that are not already associated with pain.

 No movements should be off limits forever…